taramason/personalSite/README.md

 * **_npm install_** to install all dependencies
 * **_npm run start:dev_**

-### This is a webpack project to both serve a React site locally for development and to build a bundle for production.
+### This is a webpack project built from scratch to both serve a React site locally for development and to build a bundle for production.
 It is hosted in Firebase.
+NOT using create-react-app or Reacts eject functionality.

 Design: